bogdan-velicu/Viscord/README.md

-Discord Ripoff written in C#
+Similar app to Discord written in C#

 This is an unfinished project, the code isn't polished and it's a little messy plus it's not bug free, but maybe you can use some of the tehniques for your own projects.